 He had Promised.

 Four hundred years is a long time to wait.
 Generations died without receiving the promise.
+They waited as they’d waited for deliverance from slavery in Egypt.

-But how can understanding Advent help us get through depression and anxiety in the holiday season?
+How can understanding Advent help us get through depression and anxiety in the holiday season?

 Advent and Depression